+To use an Autoclave, the user must follow a number of simple steps.
 First of all, an empty chamber cycle should be undertaken to warm up the chamber and remove any condensate from the pipes.
 In turn, this cycle run will also ensure that the whole chamber and door(s) are at maximum working temperature.
-If at any time the steriliser has stood for a length of time (dictated by local policy), a warm-up cycle should be conducted.
+Next, if at any time the steriliser has stood for a length of time (dictated by local policy), a warm-up cycle should be conducted.

 A successful Bowie-Dick type test for steam penetration is designed to demonstrate that all air has been removed from the chamber and that the steam supply does not contain condensable gases.
 The test should be carried out daily and the result recorded in the steriliser logbook.
-The prepared test pack is placed in the empty sterilizer chamber 100 to 200mm above the centre of the chamber base (as per HTM 2010-part 3 guidance), and the cycle started.
+Then, the prepared test pack is placed in the empty steriliser chamber 100 to 200mm above the centre of the chamber base (as per HTM 2010-part 3 guidance), and the cycle started.

 On completion, you should check the test sheet and confirm and record the result with a line manager in accordance with local policy.
-If satisfactory, the machine can be put into use.
+Then, if satisfactory, the machine can be put into use.

-After the above is complete, you can then open the chamber door.
+After completing the steps above, you can then open the chamber door.

-Load the steriliser by inserting the loaded carriage into the chamber.
+Next, the user must load the steriliser by inserting the loaded carriage into the chamber.
 For smaller machines, it may be necessary to manually load.
-Sterilisers work more efficiently with a full load- note however, chambers should not be overloaded.
-The most substantial items in a load should be situated on the lowest shelf of the carriage to facilitate the process as it eliminates the possibility of any run-off of condensate on to packs/trays below.
+Sterilisers work more efficiently with a full load- note however, the chambers should not be overloaded.
+The most substantial items in a load should be situated on the lowest shelf of the carriage to facilitate the process as it eliminates the possibility of any run-off of condensate onto packs/trays below.